 Over the last twenty-five years, I have encountered classes of all kinds.
+Some with outreach momentum; and some wtih none.
 I have seen big ones with hundreds on roll or in attendance.
 I have seen small ones with two people.
 And I have seen lots in between.
 I have seen classes with great lecturers as teachers, and I have seen classes who read out of the quarterly.
 I have experienced great discussion about God’s Word, and I have experienced nothing more than a discussion about the most recent deacon’s meeting.

 I have seen growing classes, declining classes, and many plateaued classes.
 Of the growing classes, I have seen classes that constantly were looking for a new room, and I have seen others who were constantly sending out teachers and seed groups to launch new classes.
 Many of the plateaued or declining classes were oblivious to the fact that they were not growing or reaching out.
 Others have happily told me that their class was for those already in the class.
 They did not need to reach out because there were already enough there, or they liked the class the size it was.